MIDDLE YEARS PROGRAMME

 A. Consider ethical, socio-cultural and sustainability factors in making decisions.

-B. Ability to make decisions that serve to responsibly approach the circumstances individuals and
+B. Ability to make decisions that serve to responsibly approach the circumstances individuals and communities face.

 C. Actively contribute to the wellbeing of one’s immediate and broader communities and environments.